AndyEveritt/DuetScreen-MACH26/src/UI/README.md

 ## Styles
 This is where the styles for the UI are defined.
 This includes things like colors, fonts, and sizes.

+## Widgets
+Like a [component](#components) but has its own `Presenter` class that will handle the logic for the widget.
+- For example, a component that displays a list of items may have a `Presenter` that fetches the data to display in the list.
+- Widgets should inherit from the `View` class, which takes a `Presenter` and an optional `BaseViewType` as template arguments